-3) The next step involves reformatting the patients tranaxial slices to fit the normal template transaxial slices.
-This is performed from the Processing menu item and select Reformat from the drop down box as shown below.
+3) The next step involves reformatting the patient's transaxial slices to fit the normal template transaxial slices.
+This is performed by selecting the Reformat PET (or SPECT) button.
 The registration algorithm used for reformatting of the patient's data is a robust spatial transformation method published by Henry Huang and Ed Hoffman, along with their collaborators.
 It was originally described in IEEE (Tai et al., IEEE Trans.
 Nucl.
 Sci.
 NS-44 1997; 4: 1606-1612.)